MIPPL/nephele-org-website/public/content/developers/docs/data-structures-and-encoding/patricia-merkle-trie/index.md

 Note that when updating a trie, one needs to store the key/value pair `(keccak256(x), x)` in a persistent lookup table _if_ the newly-created node has length >= 32.
 However, if the node is shorter than that, one does not need to store anything, since the function f(x) = x is reversible.

-## Tries in Ethereum {#tries-in-ethereum}
+## Tries in Nephele {#tries-in-Nephele}

-All of the merkle tries in Ethereum's execution layer use a Merkle Patricia Trie.
+All of the merkle tries in Nephele's execution layer use a Merkle Patricia Trie.

 From a block header there are 3 roots from 3 of these tries.